Here’s a user question about managing calendars for multiple teams within an organization:

 - Bookmark the master calendars separately, or add them to your calendar Dashboard.
 To acquire a calendar dashboard all you need is a Teamup user account.

-- On your Teamup mobile app, add the master calendars to your app’s Dashboard for easy access.
+- On your Teamup mobile app (iOS or Android), add the master calendars to your app’s Dashboard for easy access.

-- For each team, you could also designate one senior team member to act as the calendar administrator and give that person access to their calendar’s administrator link.
+- For each team, you could also designate one senior team member to act as the calendar administrator and give that person administrator access to the calendar via their user account.

 - Get a single overview of all the master calendars you’re overseeing: add an iCalendar feed for each master calendar to your own calendar (or create a separate calendar to function as your “Team Overview” calendar).